jnie/multi-module-architecture/README.md

 ![hexagonal_like_architecture.png](doc/hexagonal_like_architecture.png)

+Explaining this image, notice the surrounding module folder named f.ex "service", this is what clean architecture would name "usecase".
+"persistence" is what would be called "adapter" in the hexagonal architecture pattern.
+The main purpose is to split code in such a way, that a developer will keep the strict separation and only connect modules through domain interfaces.
+Implementations of said interfaces are done in the respective modules, so that "service" module consist of the orchestration beans, that is the logic and collection of domain data.

 # Usage
+Starting the application through an IDE like [IntelliJ][10] use spring profile `local`

+## Entrypoint(ports)
-Starting the application through an IDE like [IntelliJ][10] use spring profile `local` The application has a REST API contract which can be accessed through the address `http://localhost:8081/swagger-ui.html`
+The application has a REST API contract which can be accessed through the address `http://localhost:8081/swagger-ui.html`

 # Build